 How many people apply for Tuition Exchange each year?

-In any given year, there are usually between sixty-seventy (60-70) Tuition Exchange applicants.
-Successful applicants for the Connecticut College Tuition Exchange program typically rank amongst the top 5% of their high school class with a combined SAT Reasoning score of 2080 or higher.
-For the Class of 2016, there were seventy (70) Tuition Exchange applicants.
+In any given year, there are usually between 100-120 Tuition Exchange applicants.
+For the Class of 2027, there were 132 Tuition Exchange applicants.

 Are the awards good for all four years?